-I love hikes that lead to something interesting like a waterfall or a cave, and if you can bundle that with a summit and make it only 3-4 miles round trip then to me it sounds like the perfect hike.
-The Cave of the Munits fit this description as it went into a chimney cave, then out the top, up a ridge line and over to the summit of Castle Peak.
-If that isn’t unique I don’t know what is.
-Read on for my review, history and how to do it yourself.
+I love hikes that lead to something unusual like a waterfall or a cave, and if you can bundle that with a summit and make it only 3-4 miles round trip, then to me, it sounds like the perfect hike.
+The Cave of the Munits fit this description as it goes into a chimney cave, then out the top, up a ridgeline and over to the summit of Castle Peak.
+If that isn’t unique, I don’t know what is.
+Read on for my review, history, and how to do it yourself.

-- 3 miles and 700 feet of elevation, however it is somewhat difficult to go out the top of the cave and up to Castle Peak so some may want to just go back out the cave the way they came in
+- 3 miles and 700 feet of elevation, however, it is somewhat challenging to go out the top of the cave and up to Castle Peak so some may want to just go back out the cave the way they came in

 - Get to explore a chimney cave

 This park, in general, has a lot of historical value for its relationship to Chumash culture.
 The below is sourced from here

 This site has been an area of great ceremonial importance for Chumash people.
 It was traditionally used by priests and astronomers during winter and summer solstice ceremonies.
 This site is also significant because it is one of nine alignment points located within Chumash territory.
 These points are central to maintaining balance in the natural world.
 Though Castle Peak is located on the LA County side and was therefore not a part of Ahmanson property, it is important to note that the Cave and the Peak can be seen from one another.
 This connection and proximity make the cave and the peak a continuous area of significance that should not be broken up.

 The cave is notable because stories about its significance are still known by Chumash people today.
 According to oral history, this cave was the home of a very powerful shaman who eventually met his end after murdering the son of a politically important chief.